Letter of Interest

 - Your LOI should include a cover letter that identifies your program, mission, and how you assist in alleviating human suffering.
 There are no formal length expectations or restrictions to your LOI though we do suggest that the entire LOI package you prepare for us be under 25 pages in length.

 - Your LOI should indicate what dollar amount you would likely apply for if the Foundation authorizes you to submit a formal grant proposal (a range is fine, and we understand that circumstances sometimes change from the LOI in the formal grant application packet that may cause an unforeseen change).

 - We are specifically interested in how you measure your group’s impact and track success, consider identifying your measurable impact in your LOI.

-- We expect any group who is sending us an LOI to have at least two (and preferably three) years of well documented and positive operating history.
+- We expect any group who is sending us an LOI to have at least two (and preferably three) complete calendar years of well documented and positive operating history.
 A partial year is not a calendar year.
 The date you received a favorable determination from the IRS may not be the day you actually commenced operations.

 - When we award a grant we want to see the money put into use as soon as possible, we will generally not make contributions to an endowment or capital campaign.
 Also, we will generally not support a brick and mortar build out.
 You are certainly welcome to inform us of your brick and mortar needs and any capital endowment drives that you may have ongoing, as we are interested in hearing about said projects though we are not likely to contribute to the project and you are not likely to receive any feedback from us of any kind.

 - You may send us an LOI outlining your activities and mission if you are an organization which is recognized as an exempt organization by the Internal Revenue Service, be it a 501(c)(3) of Title 26 or a publicly supported organization such as a University or research institution.
 We are always interested in learning about the mission and impact of those working to alleviate human suffering.